Gysbert Japiks

-Gysbert Japiks or Japicx or Japix (1603–1666) was a West Frisian writer, poet, schoolmaster, and cantor.
+Gysbert Japiks Holckema, better known as simply Gysbert Japiks (1603–1666), was a West Frisian writer, poet, schoolmaster, and cantor.

 Life

 Japiks was born in Bolsward, Friesland, as Gysbert Japiks Holckema or Holkema.
 Japiks used his patronym and not his surname in his writing.
 Japiks was a school teacher by profession.
-In 1656, three of his children had died of the plague and Japiks' eye sight had been affected by the disease.
+In 1656, three of his children had died of the plague and Japiks's eyesight had been affected by the disease.
 Except for his son Salves, he would lose all his children and his wife to disease.
-In 1666 Japiks died of the plague.
+In 1666, Japiks died of the plague.

 Japiks started writing from an early age.
 He wrote in Dutch, Frisian and Latin.
 He admired the Latin poets Horace and Ovid, but was also an enthusiast for his own West Frisian memmetaal, or mother tongue.
-His first known poetry in dates back from 1639.
+His first known poetry dates back from 1639.
 In his early works Japiks portrayed the life of rural Friesland, and was characterised by excessive alliteration.
 Much of his work were translations and reworkings of Latin poets, but also the Dutch poets Vondel and Constantijn Huygens featured prominently in his work.
 His first published work in book form was Friessche Tjerne (1640).
 In 1644, Franciscus Junius was researching Old German languages, and visited Japiks for work and information about the West Frisian language.
 Around 1650, Japiks and Abbe Freerks Gabbema started a letter exchange most of which still exists in which Gabbema encouraged Japiks to publish and avoid Dutch orthography in his Frisian writings.
 His publisher Rintjus however was reluctant to publish in Frisian.

 His work was the most notable in that language of his day and had the effect of elevating Frisian to literary status.
-Japiks' orthography with a much more nuanced and phonetically correct spelling which is significantly different from the Dutch orthography, is very similar to the current official spelling.
+Japiks's orthography with a much more nuanced and phonetically correct spelling which is significantly different from the Dutch orthography, is very similar to the current official spelling.
 The poems of Japiks were published in Friessche Tjerne (1640) and also posthumously in Fryske Rijmlerye (1668).